Joannes-Az0609/MoodifyMe/SOCIAL_MESSAGING_README.md

    - Visit the Chat Hub from the navigation menu
    - Complete your profile with a display name and bio

-2. **Community Chat**:
+2. **Community Posts**:
-   - Join public rooms like "General Support" or "Daily Check-ins"
+   - Share your thoughts and experiences in community posts
-   - Participate in group discussions
+   - Support others with reactions and comments
    - Follow community guidelines

 3. **Direct Messaging**: